 - international accomplishments in at least one of the priority sectors (for example, CV, patents, publications, citations, project documents, awards)

 - your ability to earn at, or above, the Fair Work high income threshold in a priority sector in Australia (for example, pay slips, job offers, business contracts)

 - how your skills, experience, achievements and ideas will benefit Australia

 - that you have an eligible nominator (for example, Form 1000, passport)

 Your nominator attests to your achievements, international standing and earning capacity.
 The nominator must have an established reputation in your field of expertise, and be either an Australian citizen, an Australian permanent resident, an eligible New Zealand citizen, or an Australian organisation.
 This includes other Global Talent visa recipients.

 One way of approaching your EOI submission is to treat it like a job application.
 Make sure the information you are providing is in a concise package that helps us understand your achievements and only includes supporting documentation that strengthens your claims.
 A way to do this is to provide context as to why the information and evidence is important to your own situation.
 You can do this by including a succinct covering document and a resume outlining your achievements.

 Business expression of interest

 Leaders of high value businesses operating in one or more of the Australian Government’s priority areas can get a Global Talent visa, with permanent residency for themselves and their eligible family members.

-To help move your business to Australia quickly and easily, you will be offered tailored relocation support from the Global Business and Talent Attraction Taskforce (the Taskforce).
+To help move your business to Australia quickly and easily, you will be offered tailored relocation support from the Global Australia Taskforce (the Taskforce).